kevinpz/az-enable-encryptionathost-after-ade/README.md

 ## Why
 If you try to enable encryption at host after disabling ADE on a VM, you'll get the following error message:
 ```
-Failed to update 'vm-test-encryption'.
+Failed to update 'vm-test-ade'.
 Error: Encryption at host is not allowed for a VM having disks that were encrypted with Azure Disk Encryption
 ```

 ## Prerequisites